CodaFi/etPanKit/README.md

 # EtPanKit

-EtPanKit is an Objective-C interface for the  libEtPan framework for Mac and iOS.
+EtPanKit is an Objective-C interface for the  libEtPan framework for Mac.
 It features:

 * Fast, efficient, and secure IMAP and SMTP connections and requests with some POP requests built in.
 * Many abstract classes for maximum subclass-ability.